 Me and my dancer!

-During the break, Faith ate a bag of animal crackers and I grabbed a hot dog.
+During the break, Faith ate a bag of animal crackers, and I grabbed a hot dog.
 We had a nice time just visiting with other parents and their kids.
 At one point, I took Faith into the bathroom to give her some water through her g-tube.
 There were some other dancers in there and Faith tried to strike up a conversation with them.
 She really isn't afraid to talk to anyone!
-Out in the lobby, she continued to compliment the other dancers on their hair and their costumes.
-We were sitting right next to the table where people came in and paid and she tried to talk to almost everyone there, too.
-I told her she really didn't have to talk to everyone!
-(She gets it from her Grandpa!)

-Finally, it was time for performance number 2 and they did just as well with another standing ovation.
+Finally, it was time for performance number 2, and they did just as well with another standing ovation.
 Afterward, the group took some pictures, handed out certificates, and then Faith was ready to head home.
-It had been an exciting day and she was ready to just relax!
-All in all, it was a great experience and she already can't wait to do it again next year!
+It had been an exciting day, and she was ready to just relax!
+All in all, it was a great experience, and she already can't wait to do it again next year!

 Guest Post by Stephen Gallup Last week, a columnist for the local newspaper interviewed me in connection with a memoir I wrote that’s being published this year.
 It was a comfortable, low-key discussion in which he asked about the basic facts regarding my disabled son Joseph and what I’ve learned that might be of value to other families.
 It was the sort of dialog that required no special preparation in advance.
 I just sat down with him and talked about the subject closest to my heart.
 But looking back on it now, one thing bothers me.
 In concluding the interview, the reporter expressed heartfelt sympathy for everything I’ve endured.
 He was being more than polite.
 I mean, he laid the compassion on with a spatula.
 Startled, and already thinking ahead to what I had to do next that day, I just thanked him and said goodbye.
 But now that final note troubles me.
 I don’t want sympathy!
 First of all, from the point of view of a new author hoping to promote his book, sympathy...